 Remote has become the default choice for handling field service calls, as we all still navigate the pandemic, as well as better understand the digital transformation occurring within the field service industry.
 There are many tools that can be used to assist in remote service such as mobile apps, customer portals, video conferencing tools and more.

-Businesses who continually invest in digital workforce management solutions will be the ones who thrive both during and post pandemic.
+Businesses that continually invest in digital workforce management solutions will be the ones that thrive both during and post-pandemic.
 Here are some of the benefits field service companies have found when investing in remote field service.

 Ability to work in zero-touch environments

 The ability to deliver zero-touch service scored well in a field service news survey for both field service workers and customers.
 Over 61% of respondents stated that the ability to work in a zero-touch environment was a key benefit for service companies.